Performance poetry: History

 Jewell deserves special mention as a transitional figure, younger than the aforementioned, and one not especially rooted in the Beats like Gorski who has strong connections to Ginsberg, Corso, Gary Snyder, and others.
 By the 1990s the general poetry public was less interested in the Beat Poets of the 1950s and 1960s.
 They were looking for something fresher, newer, hipper, more in touch with the times in which they were living.
 Performance poets established clubs, cafes, and media as venues that later became stages for the emerging slam poetry scene.
 Unlike Gorski, who with East of Eden Band, began broadcasting live performance poetry on radio and distributing the recordings of these broadcasts in place of publishing in print, Jewell and slam poets were more interested in small live audiences.
-Venues like Nuyorican Poets Cafe in New York City and mass media formats, like Gorski's and John Giorno's, form the two lines of influence leading to Def Poetry on HBO.
+Venues like Nuyorican Poets Cafe in New York City and mass media formats, like Gorski's and John Giorno's, form the two lines of influence leading to Def Poetry Jam on HBO.

 Performing poets-writers and especially performance poets excelled in the ability to put the event of oral literature into the primary social/communicative function for literature.
 The plurality of the literary performance is under the control of the poet/writer, and the performer never minimizes the participation of the audience members.
-It is important to remember that performance was the primary distribution method for poetics since tribal times and ancient Greece.
+Performance was the primary distribution method for poetics since tribal times and ancient Greece.
 As Gorski often states, broadcast and technology surpass books in reaching mass audiences for poetry, and just as writing poetry for print made poetry a completely different artform since the invention of the book, audio "mediums influence the way poets write just as they do painters and sculptors".

 Today, performance poetry is also being used as a means to promote literacy in public school systems.
 Global Writes Inc. has been incorporating technology, such as videoconferencing and podcasts, into literacy programs as a means for students to share their poetry.
 Performance poetry also provides avenues for students to perform their poems onstage.